DrThomasAger/smile/README.md

 * **Explainable** 📝 *Clearly map prompt text changes to consistent outputs.* - You can now explain your prompt.
 With increasing scrutiny on AI systems, you can better justify an AI decision in an EU court of law.

 Explainability is essential even with prompt languages (like [POML](https://github.com/microsoft/poml)) that are embedded into tools and frameworks.
-A prompt language that compiles transforms interpretable human friendly text into machine parsable prompts.
+A prompt language that compiles interpretable human friendly text into machine parsable prompts.
 These machine parsable prompts when written in ***(: Smile*** can be explained and understood by humans **and** machines.

 # Sections